C. R. Grimmer & The Poetry Vlog (TPV)

 Ph.D., M.F.A., M.A.

 C. R. Grimmer is a poet, scholar, and lecturer from Southeast Michigan's Metro-Detroit area.
 They received their Ph.D. in Literature and Cultural Studies at the University of Washington (UW).
 Before that, they did their M.F.A. in Creative Writing and then an M.A. in English Literature at Portland State University (P.S.U.).
-They have taught on the Seattle and Bothell UW campuses, with academic and pedagogical service positions such as Assistant Director of Digital Pedagogy and Public Scholarship Project Director at the UW-Seattle in the Department of English.
+C. R. has taught on the Seattle and Bothell UW campuses, with academic and pedagogical service positions such as Assistant Director of Digital Pedagogy.
 Their courses focus on multimodal composition, creative writing, and cultural studies.
 Across different disciplines and campuses, C. R.'s courses and publications examine intersections of gender, race, sexuality, and (dis)ability in poetry, pop culture, essay composition, and multimodal arts and scholarship.

 Their poems have appeared or are forthcoming in POETRY Magazine, FENCE Magazine, Drunken Boat, [PANK] Magazine, and more.
 Scholarly publications can be found in, are under review with, or forthcoming in journals and edited collections, such as The Comparatist and Contemporary Literature.
 For more on publications, see the publications and C.V. pages.

 Use the links above and below for The Poetry Vlog and C. R. Grimmer's publications, events, awards, fellowships, and professional C.V.